philj56/tofi/README.md

 ### Theming

-Tofi supports a fair number of theming options - see the config file [manpage](doc/tofi.5.md) for a complete description.
+Tofi supports a fair number of theming options - see the default [config file](doc/config) config file or the config file [manpage](doc/tofi.5.md) for a complete description.
 Theming is based on the box model shown below:

 ![Default theme screenshot](screenshot_default.png)

 This consists of a box with a border, border outlines and optionally rounded corners.
 Text inside the box can either be laid out vertically:
 ```